-Another problem with ads.txt is that businesses don’t keep their lists up to date, with publishers added but never removed.
+Another problem with ads.txt is that publishers don’t always keep their lists up to date, with platforms added but never removed.
 This adds another layer of potential exposure to fraud, with expired domains easily hijacked, or fraudulent publishers left to their own devices.

 In fact, the bigger an ads.txt file becomes, the harder it is to maintain.
-For small businesses, an annual audit of their ads.txt should suffice, but larger corporations, agencies or those with a complex network of advertising partners should spring clean regularly.
+For small sites, an annual audit of their ads.txt should suffice, but larger publishers or those with a complex network of advertising partners should spring clean regularly.

-Although the adoption rate for ads.txt has been pretty solid, with around 75% of major advertisers jumping on board, it’s not all plain sailing.
+Although the adoption rate for ads.txt has been pretty solid, with around 75% of major publishers jumping on board, it’s not all plain sailing.

 A recent report suggests that ads.txt usage has actually dropped during 2019, from a high of over 80% to just under 75%.
 When you consider that this reflects on the confidence of the top 1000 websites, it flags up a few questions about the effectiveness of ads.txt.